-In 2013 my husband (then fiance) and I scrambled to save money for some fast approaching deadlines.
-Our upcoming wedding, a down payment on our house, school loans and my brand new car weighed on our shoulders.
+In 2013 my husband (then fiance) and I scrambled to save money fast for some upcoming bills.
+Our wedding, a down payment on our house, school loans, and my brand new car weighed on our shoulders.

 It’s amazing what a little frugal planning can do when you determine to save money fast.

 Even when you’re living on a low income, it’s possible to pull through and come out with more than enough to cover your bills and necessities like we did.

 35 Ways to Save Money Fast When Living on a Low Income

 Your mindset can change the future.
 What is more important to you: short term pleasures (the here and now), or long term financial security, and having everything you need?

 To me, the answer is obvious.
 But many people forget that there are ramifications for having a short term mindset.

 Where will you be in 10, 30, or 50 years?
 How much money will you have saved up in this amount of time?
 You’ll need to envision your future before understanding how to save money fast, and why it’s important.